krls2020/laravel-tutorial/README.md

 ## Prerequisites

-Before you begin, ensure you have:

-- [ ] Basic familiarity with PHP, Composer, and Laravel framework
-- [ ] A Zerops account
-- [ ] Git installed (required for deployment)

-> 📝 **Note:** While we'll use PHP 8.4 on Zerops, your local PHP version can be any version supported by your Laravel project.
+You'll need a [Zerops account](https://app.zerops.io/signup) to follow this tutorial.

+> 💡 **Note:** New Zerops accounts receive $15 in free credits for testing.
+After verifying your account with a $10 initial payment, you'll get an additional $50 in credits.

+This tutorial assumes you already have PHP, Composer, and Git installed on your local machine.

 ## Step 1 — Creating a New Laravel Project